Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 So Szabo has this idea of the smart contract - which is basically to write contractual agreements as computer programs in programming languages.
 And then to run those programs on a computer that will then execute the instructions faithfully with machine-like precision.
 He was pretty excited about some of the research in multi-party computation that was happening at the time and had a sense that this vision might be right around the corner.
-BTW, there is a second smart contracts definition that we'll call the "Narrow definition" or maybe the "Web3 definition" that I'll tell you about in a day or two when we have more foundational material built and that's sort of what Szabo was beginning to allude to himself.
-But, for now, it makes sense that back in '97, people were thinking about the bigger picture and thus we got this broad definition.
-Of course now, 25 years later, we have a more precise, technically specific definition.
+Remember, there is a second smart contract definition that we called the "Web3 definition" right at the beginning of this lecture.
+That definition is heavily dependent on content you'll learn during the blockchain module - so Joshy will be sure to build off of that later this week.

 https://nakamotoinstitute.org/the-god-protocols/
 https://nakamotoinstitute.org/formalizing-securing-relationships/